 The capital equipment industry uses an unsustainable 7.2 million tons of virgin materials every year, but the industry is rapidly moving towards a more circular economy.
 In this session, members of the Capital Equipment Coalition North America will share key highlights from their sustainability journey and how moving towards more circular business practices can help create more sustainable business models.
 The session will be interactive and include time for Q&A.

-The U.S. Chamber Foundation will induct companies into the Corporate Citizenship Hall of Fame for their sustained social and environmental impact, and significant contributions to advancing the field of corporate social responsibility.
+The U.S. Chamber Foundation is proud to induct Abbott into the Corporate Citizenship Hall of Fame for their sustained social and environmental impact, and significant contributions to advancing the field of corporate social responsibility.